Treating atopic eczema

 - use a large amount

-- smooth the emollient into the skin in the same direction that the hair grows
+- don't rub it in – smooth it into the skin in the same direction the hair grows instead

-If you need to use corticosteroids frequently, see your GP regularly so they can check the treatment is working effectively and that you are using the right amount.
+If you need to use corticosteroids frequently, see your GP regularly so they can check the treatment is working effectively and you are using the right amount.